Monarchy of New Zealand: The Crown and Māori

 As a result, the declaration's ratification by the British Parliament in 1836, officials in the Colonial Office determined in 1839 that a treaty of cessation would need to be signed with Māori for the British Crown to acquire sovereignty over New Zealand.
-The Treaty of Waitangi was signed in 1840 by representatives of the British Crown and over 500 Māori chiefs, and is considered the founding document of the nation.
+The Treaty of Waitangi was signed in 1840 by representatives of the British Crown and over 500 Māori chiefs, It is considered to be a founding document of government.
 The Treaty identifies the Crown's right to kāwanatanga, or "governorship", leading one Māori academic to argue that kāwanatanga, or His Majesty's Government in New Zealand, is party to the treaty.

-Since the treaty's implementation, a number of petitions have been made by Māori directly to the sovereign in London, whom they felt they had a special relationship, the first coming from northern chiefs in 1852.
+Since the treaty's implementation, a number of petitions have been made by Māori directly to the sovereign in London, who they felt they had a special relationship, the first coming from northern chiefs in 1852.
 This and all subsequent appeals were directed back to the sovereign's New Zealand ministers for advice on how to proceed.
 The results were not always favourable to Māori, who have communicated their discontent to the monarch or other royals; in response to a refusal by the Executive Council in 1981 to allow Mana Motuhake direct access to the Queen, Māori activist Dun Mihaka offered a traditional rebuke by baring his buttocks at the Prince and Princess of Wales.
 In a later incident Mihaka attempted to crash into the Queen's motorcade; he was intercepted by police before this happened.

 In the Māori language, Queen Elizabeth II is sometimes referred to as te kōtuku-rerenga-tahi, meaning "the white heron of a single flight"; in Māori proverb, the rare white heron is a significant bird seen only once in a lifetime.
 In 1953, for her coronation, Elizabeth was given a kiwi feather korowai cloak, which she wore when attending a pōwhiri, or Māori welcoming ceremony, also speaking partly in Māori.